Utah Administrative Code

-D. School districts/charter schools shall submit a final report to the USOE no later than June 30 annually that provides:
+D. LEAs shall submit a final report to the USOE no later than June 30 annually that provides:

 A. The Board shall annually review this program and determine, based upon the annual appropriation, the number of special education days that shall be funded.

-B. To simplify accounting and evaluation requirements for school districts and charter schools, the USOE shall:
+B. To simplify accounting and evaluation requirements for LEAs, the USOE shall:

-(1) provide model tracking and accounting materials to school districts and charter schools before June 1, 2008.
+(1) provide model tracking and accounting materials to LEAs;

-(2) provide a checklist of appropriate duties or tasks for special educators consistent with R277- 525-1D.
+(2) provide a checklist of appropriate duties or tasks for special educators consistent with R277- 525-1E;

-(3) distribute funds to participating school districts and charter schools for eligible special educators on a semiannual basis.
+(3) distribute funds to participating LEAs for eligible special educators on a semiannual basis; and

 special educators, stipends